Eliashnf/My-react-portfolio/README.md

 This site was initially developed to train me in reactjs.
 But I also wanted to have a site that would highlight my projects, whatever they were. \

 ### So let me introduce you to my special place
-Where all my imagination will be displayed \\
+Where all my imagination will be displayed \

-  Come say Hi :wave: : [Eliashnf.com](https://eliashnf.com)
+  Come say Hi :wave: here [Eliashnf.com](https://eliashnf.com)

 ### The future projects I will add to my web site:
   ```diff